-A. The person or persons named in the proxy form as your proxyholder will have discretionary authority to vote on amendments or variations to matters identified in the notice of the meeting, and on other matters which may properly come before the meeting.
+A. The person or persons named in the proxy form or VIF as your proxyholder or appointee, as applicable, will have discretionary authority to vote on amendments or variations to matters identified in the notice of the meeting and on other matters which may properly come before the meeting.